-- 18 U.S.C. § 2251- Sexual Exploitation of Children
+- 18 U.S.C. § 2251- Sexual exploitation of children

-- 18 U.S.C. § 2251A- Selling and Buying of Children
+- 18 U.S.C. § 2251A- Selling or buying of children

 - 18 U.S.C. § 2252- Certain activities relating to material involving the sexual exploitation of minors

 - 18 U.S.C. § 2252A- Certain activities relating to material constituting or containing child pornography